camunda/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

   <tr>
     <td>skipIoMappings</td>
     <td>
-      Skip execution of <a href="{{< relref "user-guide/process-engine/variables.md#input-output-variable-mapping" >}}">input/output variable mappings</a> for activities that are started or ended as part of this request.
+      Skip execution of <a href="{{< ref "/user-guide/process-engine/variables.md#input-output-variable-mapping" >}}">input/output variable mappings</a> for activities that are started or ended as part of this request.
       <p><b>Note:</b> This option is currently only respected when start instructions are submitted via the <code>startInstructions</code> property.</p>
     </td>
   </tr>